Oxymorphone: Abuse

 In late March 2015, reports indicated Austin, Indiana, was the center of an outbreak of HIV caused by oxymorphone use as an injectable recreational drug.
 The outbreak required emergency action by state officials.
 The NPR podcast "embedded" episode of 31 March 2016 was an in-depth account of a visit to oxymorphone abusers in Austin, Indiana.
-In 2016, the street price of oxymorphone was reported to be $140.
+In 2016, the street price of oxymorphone was reported to be US$140.

 The common opioid of abuse in this outbreak has been identified as Opana ER, a time-released oxymorphone pain killer formulated to be resistant to crushing, manufactured by Endo Pharmaceuticals.
 This harder to crush formulation was put into production in 2012 in an effort to reduce the risk of abuse from snorting the crushed up pill.
 However, opioid abusers circumvented this issue by finding a way to dissolve and inject the drug.

 The extent of this outbreak has garnered the attention of both the CDC and FDA.
 The CDC opened a larger investigation into all disease outbreaks involving Opana ER, focusing on the incidence of thrombotic thrombocytopenic purpura (TTP)-like illness in the 2012 Tennessee outbreak, as well as the 2015 HIV outbreak in Indiana.
 The FDA launched a post-marketing safety study regarding the reformulation of Opana ER in 2012 and the Indiana state government helped fund another study exploring the link between HIV infection and injection use of oxymorphone in Indiana from 2014 to 2015.

 The results of these studies found that the reformulation of Opana to a hard to crush tablet unintentionally increased the risk of transmission of acquired blood borne infections because opioid abusers switched from using the drug through the nasal route to injection.
 This epidemic caused the risk of acquiring a blood borne infection with the use of injectable opioids to increase in comparison to the risk of acquiring an infection when using injectable heroin or cocaine.

 In June 2017, faced with the public health crisis, the opioid epidemic, the FDA asked Endo Pharmaceuticals to "remove its opioid pain medication, reformulated Opana ER (oxymorphone hydrochloride), from the market".
 In their 8 June 2017 press release they also noted that, this was the first time the FDA had taken steps to "remove a currently marketed opioid pain medication from sale due to public health consequences of abuse."
 By 6 July 2017, Endo International voluntarily complied with the FDA removal request.

 Veterinary use

-Oxymorphone provides 5–6 hours of analgesia when adminstered intravenously to cats and dogs.
-Oxymorphone is ineffective when give via oral-transmucosal.
-Little data exists regarding oxymorphone in large animals and equines due to oxymorphone's higher cost.
+Oxymorphone provides up to 5–6 hours of clinical analgesia in dogs and cats following intravenous administration.
+Intramuscular administration in dogs produces approximately 90 minutes of antinociception.
+Oxymorphone is ineffective when administered via the oral-transmucosal route in cats, likely due to low bioavailability.
+Only few reports exist on its use in large animal species due to the cost of oxymorphone.